Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Introduction

 In Section \ref{sec1}, we prove that homomorphisms from $\mb H$ to the fundamental group of a planar Peano continuum are conjugate to homomorphisms induced by continuous maps.
 This is then used to prove the following result.

 \textbf{Theorem \ref{cont1dim}} \emph{ Let $X$ be a one-dimensional Peano continuum and $Y$ a planar Peano continuum.
-Then for every homomorphism $\phi: \pi_1(X,x)\to \pi_1(Y,y_0)$ then there exists a path $T: (I,0,1)\to (Y,y_0,y)$ and a continuous function $f:X\to Y$ such that $\hat T\circ\phi = f_*$.}
+Then for every homomorphism $\phi: \pi_1(X,x)\to \pi_1(Y,y_0)$ then there exists a path $\alpha: (I,0,1)\to (Y,y_0,y)$ and a continuous function $f:X\to Y$ such that $\hat \alpha\circ\phi = f_*$.}

-Eda \cite{preprint} proved the analogue of Theorem \ref{cont1dim} when both $X$ and $Y$ are one-dimensional Peano continua.
+Eda \cite{eda3} proved the analogue of Theorem \ref{cont1dim} when both $X$ and $Y$ are one-dimensional Peano continua.
 In Section \ref{sec2}, we will show the necessary modifications of his proof to be able to extend it to the case when $Y$ is planar.
+The second author has also shown that the theorem holds when $X$ is allowed to be a planar Peano continuum and $Y$ is either a planar or one-dimensional Peano continuum \cite{ck1}.